SIMULATION FELLOWSHIPS FOR PHYSICIANS PURSUING A CAREER IN ACADEMIC EMERGENCY MEDICINE

 EDUCATIONAL LEARNING OBJECTIVES

 Fellows will learn how to develop, implement and evaluate a variety of simulation-based education (SBE) programs.
-Fellows will assist simulation center staff and participate with faculty and staff in the development of workshops offered within the Chicago Simulation Fellowship Collaboration.
+Fellows will assist simulation center staff and participate with faculty and staff in the development of workshops offered within the Chicago Simulation Fellowship Collaborative.
 The Simulation Fellowships will provide readings, direct instruction, and supervised practice for Fellows.

 At the completion of the fellowship, the fellow will be able to: